Diana

 2,215 reviews

 This is a good, healthy cookbook.
 The intro explains how Flay got into healthy eating, and there is a sauce/dressing chapter that really kicks things off right.
 He relies on strong flavors - I like that he uses full fat ingredients, just sparingly.
 The breakfast chapter was kind of smoothie-heavy for me.
 I liked the dinner chapter a lot because it featured a lot of fish.
+The ingredients here aren't too exotic; however, because the flavors are kind of strong for some kids and many of the entries have multiple parts to cook, this isn't the weeknight cookbook I was hoping for.
+I didn't think anything looked too difficult to prepare, but in some cases recipes could take over an hour.
+If you're looking to eat healthier without really noticing, this cookbook is a good place to start.
+There are a lot of interesting recipes in here, and full nutritional information is offered.

 David